araxson/n1nailbeautybar/README.md

 ## License

-This project is created for N1 Nail Shop.
+This project is created for N1 Nail Beauty Bar.
 All rights reserved.